Reducing the Large Set Threshold for Oertel's Conjecture on the Mixed-Integer Volume: Introduction

-We call $\mathcal{F}(S)$ the Oertel radius of $S$.
-Note that $S$ always admits centerpoints, which explains the $\max$ operation in the definition of $\mathcal{F}(S)$ (see \cite{BasuOertel2017Centerpoints}).
+which he called a \textit{centerpoint}.
+We denote by $\mathcal{F}(S)$ the maximum halfspace depth normalized by $\mu(S)$, and call it the Oertel radius of $S$ (see Section~\ref{subsec:OertelRadius} below).
+In other words, a halfspace containing a centerpoint of $S$ is guaranteed to contain a fraction $\mathcal{F}(S)$ of the mixed-integer volume of $S$, and by definition, no better guarantee is possible.
 Finally, he studied lower bounds for $\mathcal{F}(S)$, in the spirit of Gr\"{u}nbaum's inequality \eqref{eq:GrunbaumInequality}.
-The centerpoint approach was then extended by Basu and Oertel in \cite{BasuOertel2017Centerpoints}, and used in a series of papers \cite{BasuOertel2017Centerpoints,Basu2023Complexity,Basu2024Information} to study information complexity in convex mixed-integer optimization. \paragraph{A worst-case-like example and Oertel's conjecture on the mixed-integer volume:} Let $K\subset\R^d$ be a $d$-dimensional compact cone, $C = [0,1]^n\times K$ and $S = C\cap(\Z^n\times\R^d) = \{0,1\}^n\times K$.
-In this example, one can easily prove the following facts: \begin{enumerate}[(i)] \item All centerpoints are given by $(z,c)$ with $z\in \{0,1\}^{n}$ and $c$ being the centroid of $K$. \item For any halspace $H$ containing a centerpoint $(z,c)$, one has that
+The centerpoint approach was then extended by Basu and Oertel in \cite{BasuOertel2017Centerpoints}, and used in a series of papers \cite{BasuOertel2017Centerpoints,Basu2023Complexity,Basu2024Information} to study information complexity in convex mixed-integer optimization.

+\paragraph{Oertel's conjecture on the mixed-integer volume and a matching upper bound:} Oertel conjectured that the following type of instance should be the worst case for $\mathcal{F}(S)$.
+Let $K\subset\R^d$ be a $d$-dimensional simplex.
+Take the mixed-integer convex body $S$ defined by $C = [0,1]^n\times K$, i.e., $S = C\cap(\Z^n\times\R^d) = \{0,1\}^n\times K$.
+In this example, one can easily prove the following facts: \begin{enumerate}[(i)] \item All centerpoints are given by $(z,c)$ with $z\in \{0,1\}^{n}$ and $c$ the centroid of $K$. \item Every halfspace $H$ containing a centerpoint $(z,c)$ satisfies